connectomicslab/connectomemapper3/paper/paper.md

   to perform brainstem parcellation [@Iglesias2015BayesianMRI], hippocampal subfields segmentation [@Iglesias2015AMRI], and / or probabilistic atlas-based segmentation of the thalamic nuclei [@Najdenovska2018In-vivoImaging].
-All segmented structures are combined at the end of process to create the final parcellation nifti image at each scale along with the corresponding label index color mapping file in accordance to the BIDS Derivatives specifications.
+All segmented structures are combined at the end of process to create the final parcellation nifti image at each scale along with the corresponding label index color mapping file in accordance with the BIDS Derivatives specifications.

 \textbf{A graphical user interface reflecting the workflow structure.}